B4SU/Docker/ReadMe.md

 docker-machine IP manager

+#Manager Node
   #Initialize Docker swarm by executing this command in manager node.
 In this case manager ip address is 192.168.99.100
   #This will provide a command to add worked in to this swarm

   docker swarm init --advertise-addr 192.168.99.100

-#Command to add worked or more manager can be obtained by running these commands
+  #Command to add worker or manager in to the swarm can be obtained by running these commands on manager node.

-docker swarm join-token manager docker swarm join-token worker
+  docker swarm join-token manager docker swarm join-token worker docker node ls        # List available nodes

+#Worker1
+  #Run command to join this node as worker

+#Worker2
+  #Run command to join this node as worker